varqox/sim-project/sim/README.md

 make -j4 src install run
 ```

-### Task packages
+### Problem packages
-You can find some example task packages in problems/ folder.
+You can find some example problem packages in problems/ folder.